Giovanni's Diary > Subjects > Programming > Notes > Intro to Machine Learning >

 Underfitting and Overfitting

-- Underfitting: the error is very big, aka I am very far from what I want
+• Underfitting: the error is very big, the output is very "far" from the ideal solution

 How to improve generalization